 The Caribbean is known for its year-round tropical climate which can sometimes be predictably… unpredictable.
 Throughout this region, rain clouds will often come and go between rays of sunshine.
 And the Dominican Republic is even more unique in its weather patterns because the island is regarded as a mini-continent in that it varies widely in topography and climate within hours’ drive.
-So if you’re looking for when is the best time to visit the Dominican Republic, we’ve broken it down by region, season, and month!
+So if you’re looking for when is the best time to visit the Dominican Republic, we’ve broken it down by region, season, holidays, and month!

 Geography: The Dominican Republic’s Climate Varies By Region

-Major Mountain Ranges
+Understanding the Dominican Republic’s Major Mountain Ranges

-Of the three major mountain ranges sprawl across the island of Hispaniola the most popular is the Cordillera Central because it is home to the famous Pico Duarte – the tallest mountain in the Caribbean which you can hike in 3 days.
+Of the three major mountain ranges that sprawl across the island of Hispaniola, the most popular is the Cordillera Central because it is home to the famous Pico Duarte – the tallest mountain in the Caribbean which you can hike in 3 days.
 The other two are the Baoruco Mountain Range and the Cordillera Septentrional.
 Between these mountain ranges are several valleys and plains which have been key regions for settlement and agriculture.
 These mountain ranges also served as safe havens for runaway enslaved Africans and indigenous Tainos seeking freedom from the brutality of European invaders.
-Today, many small towns located between or perch up on these mountain ranges may have roots in historic maroon communities.
+Today, many small towns located between or perched up on these mountain ranges may have roots in historic maroon communities.

 Fun fact: The major mountain ranges in Hispaniola cover approximately one-third of the country.

-Western Dominican Republic
+Western Dominican Republic Weather

-The Dominican Alps
+The Dominican Alps Weather

 The Taino natives of the Dominican Republic referred to the island as “Ayiti” which means land of tall mountains.
 So it’s no surprise that the Dominican Republic boasts its very own Dominican Alps region.